 Sean Shibe was supported by Borletti-Buitoni Trust between 2012 and 2015.
 For an up to date biography please visit Rayfield Allied.

-Born in Edinburgh in 1992 of English and Japanese heritage, Sean Shibe studied at the Royal Conservatoire of Scotland, and currently with the inspirational Paolo Pegoraro in Italy.
-In 2012 he became the first guitarist selected for the BBC Radio 3 New Generation Artists scheme, and the only solo guitarist to be awarded a Borletti-Buitoni Trust Fellowship.
-He was selected as a Young Classical Artists Trust artist from 2015-2017.
+Born in Edinburgh in 1992 of English and Japanese heritage, he studied at the Royal Conservatoire of Scotland and with Paolo Pegoraro in Italy.
+At the age of 20 he became the first guitarist to be selected for the BBC Radio 3 New Generation Artists scheme, and the only solo guitarist to be awarded a Borletti-Buitoni Trust Fellowship.
+He was a YCAT artist between 2015 – 2017.

 Since receiving a BBT fellowship in February 2012 I have noticeably felt my career developing.
 I have received opportunities that I know would not have come about without the weight of the reputation of the Trust’s support, but also been helped vastly.
 The help was not only in terms of the financial freedom to move in any musical direction, but more importantly in the advice given me by David, Susan and Debra.
 Thanks!